Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/WebRTC/ConsoleApp/README.md

 It permits to do this:

-- Select an Audio Input device: a Microphone, an Audio file (local or remote) or no device
+- Select an Audio Input device: a Microphone (if any), an Audio file (local or remote) or no device

-- Select an Audio Output device: an Headset or no device
+- Select an Audio Output device: an Headset (if any) or no device

-- Select an Video Input device: a Camera, an Video file (local or remote) or no device
+- Select an Video Input device: a Camera (if any), a Monitor, an Video file (local or remote) or no device

 - Connect to Rainbow server